Feeling low or anxious is a normal response when you've lost your job, been made redundant, or you're struggling with debt.

 Keep seeing your friends, keep your CV up to date, and try to keep paying the bills.
 If you have more time because you're not at work, do some form of exercise – physical activity can improve your mood if you're feeling low.

-For example, if you're going into debt, get advice on how to prioritise your debts.
+If you're going into debt, get advice on how to prioritise your debts.
 When people feel anxious, they sometimes avoid talking to others.
 Some people can lose their confidence about driving or travelling.
 If this starts to happen, facing these situations will generally make them easier.

 Do not drink too much alcohol